tyson-benson/vscode-md-svelte/README.md

-# vscode-md-svelte
+# VS Code Svelte in MD & MDX

-Syntax highlighting for Svelte in Markdown and MDX code blocks
+Add syntax highlighting support for Svelte code blocks in MD and MDX.